City of Deltona

 means of ingress/egress to the subdivision, except through an

-the City and County to have that portion of Fernanda Drive transferred
+intent of the City and County to have that portion of Fernanda Drive

-to the City of Deltona.
-The attached Agreement provides for that
+transferred to the City of Deltona.
+The attached Agreement provides

-transfer of jurisdictional control from Volusia County to the City of
+for that transfer of jurisdictional control from Volusia County to the

 D.